Ecommerce software development company

 Inventory and order data split across the ecommerce platform, warehouse system, and ERP with no single source of truth

-When an order placed on the ecommerce platform has to be manually entered into the warehouse management system, and the fulfilment status has to be manually synced back to the platform, and the financial data has to be reconciled against the ERP at the end of the month, the process is slow, error-prone, and produces a different version of the truth in each system.
+When an order placed on the ecommerce platform has to be manually entered into the warehouse management system, and the fulfilment status has to be manually synced back to the platform, and financial data has to be reconciled against the ERP at month end, the process is slow, error-prone, and produces a different version of the truth in each system.
+Oversells, mis-ships, and delayed fulfilment follow.
 An integrated order management layer that connects the ecommerce platform, warehouse system, and ERP gives every team a single accurate view of stock, orders, and fulfilment status in real time.

 4. 04

-B2B customers ordering by phone or email because the ecommerce platform cannot handle account pricing and approval workflows
+B2B customers ordering by phone or email because the ecommerce platform can't handle account pricing and approval workflows

-When B2B customers have negotiated pricing, credit terms, minimum order quantities, and multi-user approval workflows, and the ecommerce platform cannot configure any of these per account, the sales team handles every B2B order manually by phone or email.
+When B2B customers have negotiated pricing, credit terms, minimum order quantities, and multi-user approval workflows, and the ecommerce platform can't configure any of these per account, the sales team handles every B2B order manually by phone or email.
+That's a hidden cost that scales with revenue.
 A B2B ecommerce portal with account-specific pricing, purchase order terms, and buyer approval workflows moves the ordering process online without losing the account-level commercial relationship.

 Our ecommerce software development services